-Making videos is fun, but if it’s your first time, it’s nice to have some help.
-The aim of this guide (click here for printable version) is to help you produce a short science or STEM (Science, Technology, Engineering, Mathematics) video at home in a few simple steps.
+Making videos is fun, but if it’s your first time, it’s good to have some help.
+The aim of this guide is to help you produce a short science or STEM (Science, Technology, Engineering, Mathematics) video in four simple steps:

 - Climate Action